mamert/esp8266-examples/README.md

 # esp8266-examples
-random stuff I play with
+Random stuff I play with.
+Not really good as guidelines for beginners, and not particularly insightful.